The Ocean Tide and the Port of Liverpool

 11.30 Break (coffee provided)

-13.15 The tides and the banks of the Mersey Presenter Andy Plater
+13.30 The tides and the banks of the Mersey Presenter Andy Plater and Jason Kirby

-Although this is a free event, we would be grateful if people could register to attend by clicking here.
+Although this is a free event, as the venue has a limited capacity.
+Registration is required.
+Please click here to Register (in the event of tickets selling out a waitlist system is in operation).
 Please see this web site nearer the time for any changes to the programme.

-From 1 - 4.30 pm there will be an open day at the National Oceanography Centre, 6 Brownlow Street, Liverpool for anyone to see the two historical Tide Prediction Machines on display there.
+From 12 - 5.00 pm there will be an open day at the National Oceanography Centre, 6 Brownlow Street, Liverpool for anyone to see amongst many exhibits, the two historical Tide Prediction Machines on display there.
 These two machines were used by Arthur Doodson, Director of the Liverpool Tidal Institute.
-One of them was used to make tidal computations for the D-Day landings in World War II.
-For more information on these interesting machines, see: http://www.tide-and-time.uk and http://www.bidstonobservatory.org.uk/tide-prediction-machines
+One of them was used to make tidal computations for the D-Day landings in World War II. .
+Registration for the National Oceanography Centre Open Day is available by clicking here

-There are also plans, details to be announced later, for activities at Bidston on that day.
-For example, there is a special connection between Bidston Lighthouse and the tides, other than the lighthouse being located alongside the Observatory, via the famous Liverpool privateer and dockmaster William Hutchinson.
+There are also plans, details to be announced later, for activities at Bidston during 2019 which have an association with the tidal work of the Liverpool Tidal Inititute, for example, there is a special connection between Bidston Lighthouse and the tides, other than the lighthouse being located alongside the Observatory, via the famous Liverpool privateer and dockmaster William Hutchinson.
 Hutchinson measured the tides at Liverpool for almost 30 years from 1764 which was the first extended set of measurements of the tides in the UK.
 He also designed the reflectors for the first Bidston lighthouse, which are now on display in Trinity House museum in London.

 Liverpool Tidal Institute Background